miradam/contrail-wiki/rhel/rhel-osp-5.md

 # ./setup.sh
 ```

 * Create `/opt/contrail/utils/fabfile/testbeds/testbed.py`.
-An example is in Appendix B.
+An example is in Appendix C.
 In case that compute nodes are installed separately, don't put compute nodes in `testbed.py` for now.

 * Install Contrail installation package.